libdebug/libdebug/docs/basics/running_an_executable.md

     d.run(redirect_pipes=False)
     ```

 When set to `False`, the standard input, output, and error of the process will not be redirected to pipes.
-This means that you will not be able to interact with the process using the [PipeManager](../../from_pydoc/generated/commlink/pipe_manager) object.
+This means that you will not be able to interact with the process using the [PipeManager](../../from_pydoc/generated/commlink/pipe_manager) object, and **libdebug** will act as a transparent proxy between the executable and its standard I/O.